Image of someone signing a disability insurance form

 • Benefits are not subject to the same income limits as SSD benefits

-• May help you maintain your job and return to work, whereas SSD is meant for those who are unable to work
+• May help you maintain your job and return to work, whereas SSD is meant for those who are expected to be unable to work for at least a year or ever again

 When to Use Both

-Many of our most seriously injured workers’ compensation clients can also receive Social Security disability benefits and end up applying for it because their permanent physical restrictions from their injuries (combined with a host of other factors) are such that no reasonably stable job market exists for them.
+Many of our most seriously injured workers’ compensation clients can also receive Social Security disability benefits.
+Injured workers may end up applying for SSD because their permanent physical restrictions due to their injuries (combined with a host of other factors) are such that no reasonably stable job market exists for them.

 For example, imagine that you are a 55-year-old who has worked in the construction industry for nearly 40 years.
 You hurt your back while working and you end up having a multi-level lumbar fusion surgery.
 At the end of your treatment, your surgeon places a number of permanent physical restrictions on you, including lifting no more than 25 pounds.

 Your workers’ compensation benefits should cover the cost of your medical treatment and lost wages during recovery.
-However, it won’t come as a surprise to anyone that most construction companies have little use for a worker who can’t lift more than 25 pounds.
+However, it won’t come as a surprise to anyone that most construction companies have little use for a worker who can’t lift more than 25 pounds, and it would be difficult at that age to transition to a new industry in which you have no experience.

 With these facts, our law firm would certainly pursue a claim for total and permanent disability benefits under the South Carolina Workers’ Compensation Act.